-- A. Always re-check the position of the sheet (in terms of up and down).
+- B. Always re-check the position of the sheet (in terms of up and down).
 You should still be able to feel the anterior superior iliac spines after placement.
-If not, the sheet may be too high on the pelvis and must be repositioned. - B. If the pelvis is unstable on initial exam, do not repeat the exam. - C. Blood loss in a pelvic fracture can be significant.
-Monitor closely and treat per Shock Protocol. - D. Consider placing prior to extrication from a vehicle if feasible. - E. The pelvic sling/wrap is contraindicated for suspected isolated hip fractures, i.e., ground level falls.
+If not, the sheet may be too high on the pelvis and must be repositioned. - C. If the pelvis is unstable on initial exam, do not repeat the exam. - D. Blood loss in a pelvic fracture can be significant.
+Monitor closely and treat per Shock Protocol. - E. Consider placing prior to extrication from a vehicle if feasible.